cees-elzinga/script.xbmc.hue.ambilight/README.md

 Installation
 ------------

-Make sure the Python PIL library is installed (http://www.pythonware.com/products/pil/).
+The ambilight mode requires the Python PIL library is installed.
+Follow the instructions at: http://www.pythonware.com/products/pil/.
+If you have troubles installing Python PIL, or don't care about the ambilight mode, there's also a stripped version of this add-on that works out of the box (https://github.com/cees-elzinga/script.xbmc.hue.stripped).

 Copy the `script.xbmc.hue` folder to your XBMC add-ons.
 For Mac OSX users: `/Users/username/Library/Application Support/XBMC/addons/`.